krntz/Cluster-based-Sample-Selection/README.md

 # Cluster-based Sample Selection for Document Image Binarization

-This repository contains the implementation of the approach proposed in this paper.
+The code in this repository accompanies the following paper:
+A. Krantz and F. Westphal, “Cluster-Based Sample Selection for Document Image Binarization,” in *2019 International Conference on Document Analysis and Recognition Workshops (ICDARW)*, 2019, vol. 5, pp. 47–52.

 A description of how to use it can be found in the `src` folder.
 The raw data (Psuedo F-Measure values) from the performed experiments can be found in `results.csv` and binarized images can be found in the `images` folder.